Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Discussion

 \section{Discussion}

-The three ML models overall did an adequate job of training on the synthetic data set and predicting both noisy and noiseless data when compared to test data that the models had not seen before.
-The only exception to this was the low noise results for the neural network model where the inaccuracy of the neural network model was the dominant source of error (Fig.~\ref{fig:err}).
-Overall the neural network was not as accurate as SVR or GPR, which was true across the range of noise levels we examined and for both noisy and noiseless data (Fig.~\ref{fig:err}).
-As a comment on this result, it is important to note that the approach of the neural network model is very different from either SVR and GPR in that it is essentially trying to fit 1347 free parameters using 20,000 data points or less.
-A reasonable question is whether our choice of using only two hidden layers (Fig.~\ref{fig:nn_arch}) instead some larger number of hidden layers could have affected this result.
-In Appendix~\ref{ap:hidden} we consider this question and conclude that between one and two layers seem to give the best results if the total number of parameters are approximately fixed.
+Of the three ML models, the neural network tended to be less accurate than the other models (Figs.~\ref{fig:rms_accuracy}, \ref{fig:err} \& ~\ref{fig:banana_ml}).
+As a comment on this result, it is important to note that the approach of the NN method is very different from either SVR and GPR in that it is essentially trying to fit 8771 free parameters using 20000 data points or less.
+Even with sophisticated methods to determine those parameters like ``Adam" backpropagation \citep{kingma2017adam}, this is not enough to reach high accuracy without more data, and we did not do any ``pre-training" because this would have required additional assumptions and potentially introduce bias.
+A reasonable question is whether our choice of using 3 hidden layers (Fig.~\ref{fig:nn_arch}) could have affected this result.
+In Appendix~\ref{ap:hidden} we answer this question by conducting a grid search through different hidden layers and neurons to optimize the network architecture.